arees88/ML_Azure_P3_Capstone/README.md

 The goal of the project is to predict the presence of amphibians species near the water reservoirs based on features obtained from GIS systems and satellite images

-Predicting presence of amphibian species using features obtained from GIS and satellite images.
+Predicting presence of amphibian species using features obtained from Geographic Information System (GIS) and satellite images.

 The snapshot of the dataset is below: